dhruvjain2905/Text-To-Image-From-Scratch/README.md

 # Text-To-Image-From-Scratch
 A full training and inference pipeline for generating images from text using a conditional latent diffusion model.

-To run, make sure you cloned the repository with the "models" directory containing the pre-trained models.
+To run, make sure you have cloned the repository and downloaded the "models" directory containing trained models that used this pipeline.
+It can be found here: https://drive.google.com/drive/folders/1TI3GbpeOxqToHlBlmxEavMkZvVAvMu8j?usp=sharing

 After that, install all packages from requirements.txt and simply run

 `python generate_live.py`